 Council officers from Moonee Valley City Council and Glenelg Shire Council shared their learnings and practical experiences of the translation process.
 The feedback received from the launch reflected how valuable the session was for all present.

 Council translation initiatives

-While we are encouraged by the eagerness of many councils to conduct the translation of their planning schemes as soon as possible, we do not encourage councils to undertake the translation themselves.
+While the Smart Planning team are encouraged by the eagerness of many councils to conduct the translation of their planning schemes as soon as possible, we do not encourage councils to undertake the translation themselves.

-Mindful of the VPP Principles, including being user focused and consistent across the state, it is critical that the methodology for translations is uniform and repeatable (the principles are set out in the new document A Practitioner’s Guide to Victorian Planning Schemes).
+Mindful of the VPP principles, it is critical that the translation approach is uniform and repeatable.
+The VPP principles are set out in A Practitioner’s Guide to Victorian Planning Schemes.
 The Smart Planning team developed the Planning Policy Framework and has the experience and capacity to expedite translations with councils.

 We expect that major learnings from the initial translations will be applied to future translations.
 The method, including the standards being applied and the process of implementation, may change as a result of the initial trial.
 We would prefer to avoid any potential unproductive efforts on councils’ behalf.

-There are ways that a council may prepare for their LPPF translation.
-These are set out in the downloadable summary document Modernising the LPPF (PDF, 234.9 KB).
+There are ways that councils may prepare for their LPPF translation.
+These are set out in the summary document Modernising the LPPF.